navarroaxel/navarroaxel.github.io/blog/well-known-change-password.md

 ## A well-known URL

 What is a [well-known URI](https://ldapwiki.com/wiki/Well-Known%20URIs)?
-It's basically a group of predefined "links" inside a `/.well-known/` directory in a website.
+It's basically a group of predefined "links" inside a `/.well-known/` directory of a website.

 These links can be either a HTTP redirect, like the change-password URI, or a document with a specific format, like the "well known" OpenID Connect configuration in JSON format located at `/.well-known/openid-configuration`.
 We can find an example here <https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration>.